erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

               >NC_035789.1 Crassostrea virginica isolate RU13XGHG1-28 chromosome 10, C_virginica-3.0, whole genome shotgun sequence
               >NC_007175.2 Crassostrea virginica mitochondrion, complete genome`

     * Checking C_gigas genome file.
 Only on the cluster was `Crassostrea_gigas.gff`.
 A newer version of C_gigas genome is avaiable on NCBI now.
 Downloading that version and will use it to create HISAT2 index for C_gigas sequences.
     * The C. gigas genome file contains all the genomic scaffolds (it has never been assembled to chromosome level like oysters) and the mitochondrial genome.

 * Creating new indexes using code in `02_Build_Hisat_Indexes.sh`.
 Indices created!

 ### 2. Creating script to perform HISAT 2 alignment and SAMtools sorting on files for each experiment.

 * Dermo transcriptomes, He OsHV1, Zhang Vibrio and ROD transcriptomes are currently finished being preprocessed.
 Starting HISAT on these transcriptomes.
 Checked script to make sure correct indexes and paths were used.

 * Received error running the script: Checking with kevin about how to resolve conflict

         `foss/2016b(13):ERROR:150: Module 'foss/2016b' conflicts with the currently loaded module(s) 'foss/2018b'
          foss/2016b(13):ERROR:102: Tcl command execution failed: conflict foss

          GCCcore/5.4.0(13):ERROR:150: Module 'GCCcore/5.4.0' conflicts with the currently loaded module(s) 'GCCcore/7.3.0'
          GCCcore/5.4.0(13):ERROR:102: Tcl command execution failed: conflict GCCcore`

+* Resolved error.
+Cannot download simultaneously packages that have different foss toolchains.
+Kevin downloaded the HISAT2 foss-2018b so that is is compatible with the SAMtools foss-2018b.